imagej/imagej.github.io/pages/Principles.md

 After being binarized through any thresholding method, an image may require additional binary operations to make the final pattern useable.
-These include erosion, dilation, opening, and closing (all under ), image filters (under ), and image combinations by boolean operations (e.g. ).
+These include erosion, dilation, opening, and closing (all under {% include bc content="Process | Binary" %}), image filters (under {% include bc content="Process | Filters" %}), and image combinations by boolean operations (e.g. {% include bc content="Process | Image
+Calculator" %}).
 Here the user needs to pay attention to recording all parameters and events and not alter the extraction notably, lest they reduce the [reproducibility](reproducibility "wikilink") and overall quality of the segmentation.
 Post-processing binary operations might be necessary to correct further measurements of area or object counts.
-Internal holes, for example, may need to be closed () to extract the correct area of particles (this can also be achieved directly during the measurement when using \>.).
+Internal holes, for example, may need to be closed ({% include bc content="Process | Binary | Fill Holes" %}) to extract the correct area of particles (this can also be achieved directly during the measurement when using \>{% include bc content="Analyze | Analyze Particles..."
+%}.).
 Watershed (or related) separation techniques may be necessary when close particles fuse to form clumps or aggregates.

 ### Segmented ROIs for additional processing